 Always wear a Buoyancy Aid or Waist Belt PFD (Personal Floatation Device).
 If you’re in trouble in the water remember, Float To Live

 Always let someone (reliable) know where you are going and what time you plan to be back.
 Even if you are having the time of your life, arrange to call at a certain time to make sure you don’t find yourself drifting off to who-knows-where without any back-up.
 (N.B. – make sure the person on the end of the line knows what to do if you don’t call!)

-Take a communication device with you, and if you get in trouble dial 999 and ask for the Coastguard.
+Take a communication device with you, and dial 000 for marine emergencies.
 Consider having an app like what3words to help pin-point your location if you do get into trouble.

 “Wear an appropriate floatation device and if you're in trouble in the water remember Float To Live”

 Familiarise yourself with different wind and tide conditions and what they mean for paddle boarding.
 Make sure you have a long, hard look at a detailed, local weather forecast so you know what the conditions will be like when you arrive AND (this is the important) for the rest of the day!

 If on a river, heavy rainfall upstream from your location can cause sudden surges in river levels and cause lazy, meandering rivers to become raging torrents in a short time.
 Fast moving water carries extreme risk, and the waves, eddies and strong currents require advanced training to navigate.